pmp-library/pmp-library/docs/installation.md

 In order to build the full HTML manual and reference documentation call

-    $ make docs
+    $ make doxygen

-The resulting HTML documentation can be found in the `docs/` sub-directory.
+The resulting HTML documentation can be found in the `docs/html/` sub-directory.
+Note: this requires [Doxygen](http://www.doxygen.nl/) to be installed.

 ## Installation